Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Three things are worth watching on the call:

 2. Updated FY27 guidance.
 If Salesforce holds or raises its full-year guidance despite the layoffs, the market will read it as confirmation that the cuts are efficiency-driven, not demand-driven.
+A tightening of the range, especially on the high end, would say the opposite.

-Salesforce Q1 FY27 earnings outlook — key metrics to watch on May 27
+Salesforce Q1 FY27 earnings outlook: key metrics to watch on May 27

 What This Means for the Ecosystem

 May 27 will be the moment the market decides whether to take Benioff at his word.
 If the Q1 FY27 numbers validate Agentforce monetization, the May reshuffle will be remembered as the quarter Salesforce successfully rewired itself for the AI era.
-If they disappoint, the same set of moves will look very different in retrospect — and the executive churn that began this month may not be finished.
+If they disappoint, the same set of moves will look very different in retrospect, and the executive churn that began this month may not be finished.

 Share this article